 Note: In addition to the factory-installed Temperature-Pressure Relief Valve on the water heater, each remote storage tank that may be installed and piped to a water heating appliance must also have its own properly sized, rated and approved Temperature-Pressure Relief Valve installed.
-Contact your local distributor or contact

-Technical Support for assistance in sizing a Temperature-Pressure Relief Valve for remote storage tanks.
+Contact Technical Support for assistance in sizing a Temperature-Pressure Relief Valve for remote storage tanks.
 See the contact information label on the water heater.

 For safe operation of the water heater, the Temperature-Pressure Relief Valve must not be removed from its designated opening nor plugged.
 The Temperature-Pressure Relief Valve must be installed directly into the fitting of the water heater designed for the relief valve.
 Install discharge piping so that any discharge will exit the pipe no more than 30 cm (11.8 inches) above an adequate floor drain, or external to the building.
 In cold climates it is recommended that it be terminated at an adequate drain inside the building.
 Be certain that no contact is made with any live electrical part.
 The discharge opening must not be blocked or reduced in size under any circumstances.
-Excessive length, over 30 feet (9.14 m), or use of more than four elbows can cause restriction and reduce the discharge capacity of the valve.
+Excessive length, over 9.14 m (30 feet), or use of more than four elbows can cause restriction and reduce the discharge capacity of the valve.

 No valve or other obstruction is to be placed between the Temperature-Pressure Relief Valve and the tank.
 Do not connect discharge piping directly to the drain.
+Position the end of the discharge pipe directly above the drain, pointing downward, with an air gap of no more than 30 cm (11.8 inches).
 To prevent bodily injury, hazard to life, or property damage, the relief valve must be allowed to discharge water in adequate quantities if circumstances demand.
-If the discharge pipe is not connected to a drain or other suitable means, the water flow may cause property damage.
+If the end of the discharge pipe is not close enough to an adequate drain or other suitable means, the hot discharge water flow could cause property damage or personal injury.

-↑ CAUTION
+A CAUTION